atimpone/aws-foundation-journey/1-dev-environments/3-3-controlling-dev-team-access.md

 * Deploy a Cloud9 IDE workspace.
 * Deploy a Redshift cluster to support data warehousing use cases.
 * Deploy containers to Amazon ECS and EKS container orchestration services.

+In all of these examples, it's common to use customer managed IAM roles and policies to permit access to the associated resources as a more managable and secure approach as compared to the complexity and risks associated with managing and using customer managed service or system IAM users and long duration AWS access keys.

 ## Sample Implementation